marlonmikami/CRTBR/README.md

     * 10:9 for the GBC
 2. Our resolution has an aspect ratio of 8:1, so multiply that by the height of the handheld's aspect ratio
     * 9 in this example, so our new aspect ratio becomes 72:9
-3. Divide our new aspect ratio's width by the aspect ration's width of the handheld.
+3. Divide our new aspect ratio's width by the handheld's aspect ratio width
     * 72/10 = 7.2
 4. Get that value and multiply by the handheld's horizontal resolution
     * 7.2 * 160 = 1152